Design and build is a procurement route growing in popularity in recent years.

 1. You will have a single point of contact throughout the duration of the design build projects.

-Avoid delays due to the use of sub contractors.
+Avoid delays due to the use of sub contractors or multiple project owners.

 2. The design build team can offer suggestions on how to construct the project more efficiently based on functional requirements, which can save time and avoid cost overruns.

 3. Design and build firms often have in-house designers, so you may not need to engage separate consultants.

 This allows you to rectify any design errors and make changes to the build contracts

 4. Because the design and build team is responsible for both the design and construction, they have a greater incentive to deliver a high-quality product.

 There is no simple answer to this question as the cost of a design and build project can vary greatly depending on the size and scope of the project.

 Generally speaking, you can expect to pay between 15% and 20% more for the entire project than you would for a traditional construction project.

 However, this additional cost is often offset by the increased efficiency and quality that comes with using design build firms.